It is something as innovative as the use of the 3D printer.

 Like any innovation at the beginning it makes some makers “turn up their noses” but in reality they are new possibilities to create designs and textures on the handle of the knife with a minimum expense but different skills necessary.

 Today with little money you can take a laser engraver for soft materials such as plastic, micarta, kydex, hardwood, bamboo, rubber, leather, cut paper or other flammable plastic (such as phone covers, mouse, pencils, name paper, wallets, plastic comb), painted metal, ivory, PCBA, etc.

-My advice is to get a little familiar with this technology and to understand if it is something for you by taking a laser engraver with at least 3000mW with about 150 Euro of expenditure to make laser engravings on soft materials and understand if it is something that can interest you in your personal experience as a maker, be careful, however, these types of cheap lasers do not affect metals, they are NOT for engraving steel with these types of laser engravers.
+My advice is to take a little confidence with this technology and understand if it is something for you, taking a laser engraver with at least 3000mW with about 150 euros of expenditure to make laser engravings on soft materials and understand if it is something that can interest you in your personal experience as a maker, be careful, however, these types of cheap lasers do NOT affect metals, they are NOT to engrave steel with these types of laser engravers.

-attention!!
-With “cheap” ones, you can not engrave metal for example, logo, acrylic materials and any other retardant material.
+Attention!!
+With “cheap” ones, you can’t engrave metal, such as your logo, acrylic materials, and any other retardant material.